Luiti/luiti/README.markdown

 The time library is [Arrow](http://crsmithdev.com/arrow/) , every Task instance's `date_value` property is a arrow.Arrow type.

-luiti will convert date paramters into local time zone automatically.
+luiti will convert date parameters into local time zone automatically.
 If you want to customize time, please prefer to use `ArrowParameter.get(*strs)` and `ArrowParameter.now()` to make sure you use the local time zone.